Accenture/reactive-interaction-gateway/examples/kinesis-localstack/README.md

 Example showing how to use RIG with AWS Kinesis and [Localstack](https://github.com/localstack/localstack).

+## Setup local Kinesis with RIG

+> In case you still want to use deprecated version, uncomment line `examples/kinesis-localstack/docker-compose.yml:37`

 ```sh
 # run Localstack and RIG
 docker-compose up -d